celerik/celerik-netcore-util/CONTRIBUTING.md

 The maintainers will merge your PR into the master branch once feedback has been applied and your change is approved.

+Note: `master` is the default branch accepting Pull Requests.
+It releases a package everytime the `head_commit.message` contains the word `[release]`.